 Winning is nothing new for Serena Williams, but now it’s just a little bit sweeter.

 With a 6-2 6-3 victory over Yaroslava Shvedov at the 2016 US Open, Serena Williams set a new Grand Slam record of 308 victories, to pass Roger Federer in the all-time list of matches won at the tennis majors.

-Now, 36, a mother of a little girl and a wife-to-be, Serena’s path was written for her a long time ago.
+Now, 36, a wife and mother of a beautiful little girl, Serena’s path was written for her a long time ago.